News

 Archive tracks and bonus tracks are also ignored, as are likes and comments from people who clearly didn’t listen to the music.
 We have ways of knowing these things.

-Only you, the listener, can influence our January 2023 playlist.
+Only you, the listener, can influence our April 2023 playlist.
 So if there is a track you particularly like, keep playing it!
 Leave a comment, repost it and share it to your social media feeds!
 It absolutely can make a difference.

 Thanks For All Your Help!

-Massive thanks go out to everybody who helped to support all of us during December 2022 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and elsewhere.
+Massive thanks go out to everybody who helped to support all of us during March 2023 by listening to, commenting on and reposting our bands’ tracks on SoundCloud, Bandcamp and elsewhere.

 All the wonderful fans of our bands who supported us with downloads from Bandcamp are especially appreciated.
 You genuinely help us keep the fires burning and collectively we thank you for that most graciously.
 May you be blessed by the gods of rock n roll! :)